 Zazzle has an impressive collection of customizable face shields.
 Its Modern Personalized Name Astronaut Space Helmet Face Shield makes you look like you’re wearing an actual space helmet.
 The face shield is made of clear PET plastic.
 They also have a pirate face shield to go with the pirate-themed face masks.

-Another EDC item that’s become pretty popular during the pandemic, hand sanitizers provide protection from viruses, germs and other nasty stuff.
-During time that your child cannot wash their hands with soap and water, an alcohol-based hand sanitizer will do.
+Another EDC item that’s become pretty popular during the pandemic, hand sanitizers provide protection from viruses, germs, and other nasty stuff.
+During times when your child cannot wash their hands with soap and water, an alcohol-based hand sanitizer will do.
 Like handwashing, you should get all nooks and crannies of your hand whenever you use a hand sanitizer.
 Remind your child to take this seriously.

-Since their lightweight and pretty useful, might as well pack an emergency blanket in your EDC kit.
+Since emergency blankets are lightweight and pretty useful, might as well pack at least one in your EDC kit.
 It fits in any bag and even in your pocket so it shouldn’t really be a bother.
 It helps trap about 90% of your body heat.
 It’s a great survival item to have when it rains or it gets too cold.
 Since it has a reflective surface, you can even use it to signal for help in case you’re lost.

 First Aid Kit

-When you give your child a pepper spray or other non-lethal weapon, you have to show them how to use it properly.
+When you give your child a pepper spray or other non-lethal weapons, you have to show them how to use it properly.
 Also, you need to make sure they are disciplined and responsible enough not to use these survival tools for stupid things.
-They are for self defense.
+They are for self-defense.
 They’re not to be played with or to be used for bullying other people.

 A whistle will create a piercing sound that may scare potential attackers away.
-However, it takes some precious few seconds to get the whistle, put it in your mouth and blow.
-A personal alarm can be activated with just a click of a button or pull of a string.
-Remind you child to keep their personal alarm in their hand while walking to school and going home.
+However, it takes a precious few seconds to get the whistle, put it in your mouth, and blow.
+A personal alarm can be activated with just a click of a button or a pull of a string.
+Remind your child to keep their personal alarm in their hand while walking to school and going home.